tjoyner/ofvioletsandlicorice/chapter10.md

 Daniel, confused, nods.

-"A convenient solution, and a little too easy, don't you think?"
+"A convenient solution, but a little too easy, don't you think?"

 The stranger asks Silvio if it would be possible to get some tea.